-Regardless of whether the offense occurred on or off campus, the institution will provide the complainant written support resources and explanation of the student or employee's rights and options.
+Regardless of whether the offense occurred on or off campus, the institution will offer the complainant supportive measures and an explanation of the student or employee's rights and options.
 In all cases, victims will receive information regarding the Crime Victim Compensation program which provides financial assistance for unreimbursed expenses incurred by the victim and/or certain qualified family members as a result of the crime.
-Additionally, the UT Police Threat Management Team (TMT) will work with the victim and University officials on a safety plan designed to keep the victim and others on campus safe.
+Additionally, the UT Police Threat Management Team (TMT) will work with the victim and University officials on a safety plan designed to keep the victim and others on-campus safe.
 If the offender is known, TMT will work to mitigate any ongoing risk directly related to the offender, including, but not limited to collaborations with other law enforcement agencies, prosecutors, mental health officials, and the courts.
-Additionally, in all cases where a safety plan is requested by a complainant TMT will work with the university and the complainant to explore options for protective measures, including, but not limited to: escorts to and from campus, removal of identifying information from the campus directory, necessary changes in work or academic schedule, no contact orders, leave of absence, relocation assistance.
+Additionally, in all cases where a safety plan is requested by a complainant TMT will work withthe university and involved parties to explore options for supportive measures, including, but not limited to: escorts to and from campus, removal of identifying information from the campus directory, necessary changes in work or academic schedule, no contact orders, leave of absence, relocation assistance.